r"""

 There are a few parameters to tune for this method.
 The main thing that may make a difference is the choice and tuning

 for the limb extraction routines.
 There are 2 categories of routines you can choose from.
-The first is image
+The first is edge

-processing, where the limbs are extracted using only the image and the sun direction.
-To tune the image processing limb
+detection, where the limbs are extracted using only the image and the sun direction.
+To tune the edge detection limb

 shape model and a prior state are correlated with extracted scan lines to locate the limbs in the image.
 This technique